Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 - Gelato, gelato, and more gelato.
 The ultimate reward for awesome traveling kids.

 - Choose apartments with kitchens for self-catering, especially for breakfast.
-We found many great ones here on Airbnb.
+Search for great apartments in Italy.

 - Don’t expect restaurant service to be the same as where you come from.
 The servers aren’t ignoring you; they are just giving you space to enjoy.